-- preds¶ (Tensor) predictions from model (probabilities) - target¶ (Tensor) ground truth labels - num\classes (Optional[int]) integer with number of classes.
+- preds / (Tensor) predictions from model (probabilities) - target¶ (Tensor) ground truth labels - num\classes (Optional[int]) integer with number of classes.
 Not nessesary to provide for binary problems. - pos\label (Optional[int]) integer determining the positive class.
 Default is None which for binary problem is translate to 1.
-For multiclass problems this argument should not be set as we iteratively change it in the range [0,num\classes-1] - sample\weights (Optional[Sequence]) sample weights for each data point thresholds: Thresholds used for computing precision/recall scores

-- precision: tensor where element i is the precision of predictions with score >= thresholds[i] and the last element is 1.
-If multiclass, this is a list of such tensors, one for each class. - recall: tensor where element i is the recall of predictions with score >= thresholds[i] and the last element is 0.
+For multiclass problems this argument should not be set as we iteratively change it in the range [0,num\classes-1] - sample\weights [ (Optional[Sequence]) sample weights for each data point precision: tensor where element i is the precision of predictions with score >= thresholds[i] and the last element is 1.
 If multiclass, this is a list of such tensors, one for each class.